History of the Chicago Cubs: 1876-1900: The National League

 The 1876 White Stockings won the N.L.'s first pennant.

 After the 1875 season ended, Hulbert was principal in the acquisition of several key players, including Boston pitcher Albert Spalding and first baseman Adrian Anson of the Philadelphia Athletics.
 The club continued to play its home games at 23rd Street.

 With the pieces in place, the Chicago National League Ball Club quickly established themselves as one of the new National League's top teams.
 Spalding won 47 games that season, and James "Deacon" White and Ross Barnes, also brought in by Hulbert, were major contributors as well, as Barnes hit .429 that season and White, one of the last great bare-handed catchers, led the league in RBI.
+Spalding pitched the league's first shutout.
 The White Stockings cruised through the National League's inaugural season of 1876, winning the league's first championship.

 Near the end of the season, Mutual of New York and Athletic of Philadelphia, who were remnants of the NA, dropped out of contention and refused to play the remainder of their respective schedules.
 Hulbert flexed his executive muscle, expelling both franchises from the league.

 Despite Hulbert's attempt to make Chicago the overpowering team that Boston had been during the NA years, the next season found Chicago finishing a disappointing 5th in the 6 team league, behind a resurgent Boston entry (another NA carryover) in the 60-game season.
 In 1878, the club arranged with the city to build a new Lake Park ballpark in essentially the same place as the 1871 ballpark.
 Chicago improved over the next two seasons as the schedules grew to around 75 or more games.

 In 1880 the White Stockings won 67 and lost 17, for an all-time NL record .798 winning percentage.